jhtran/stackjump/README.md

 ## Examples

-Simplest run, just give it your preseed file.
-If you don't have one, grab [example preseed](https://raw.github.com/jhtran/stackjump_skeleton/master/preseed.cfg).
-If you use that example preseed the default root password is 'none' spelled exactly as such, but it is recommended that you should change it to something more secure.
+Simplest run, just give it a preseed file.
+You should use the pre-optimized fully automated preseed here, but modify it to fit your environment: [preseed](https://raw.github.com/jhtran/stackjump_skeleton/master/preseed.cfg).
+The preseed sets default root password to 'none' spelled exactly as such, but it is recommended you change it to something more secure.

 	$ stackjump -p mypreseed.cfg
 	Downloading linux files..